SAP/openui5-docs/docs/Views_91f27e3.md

 > Note:
 > We recommend to use XML views, because XML views force a clear separation of the UI definition from the application logic \(which has to be implemented in the controller\).
-This makes the code is better readable and easier to support.
+This makes the code more readable and easier to support.
 >
 > Therefore, we concentrate on XML views and only provide examples for XML views throughout this documentation.
 >